A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.

-Here’s an up close look from north to south into the East Coast Australia itinerary – it’ll definitely help you planning road trip around Australia.
+Here’s an up-close look from north to south into the East Coast Australia itinerary – it’ll help you plan a road trip around Australia.

 Cairns, Queensland: Corals & Rainforest

-Other things to do in Cairns include taking the Kuranda Scenic Railway through the Rainforest and then visit the charming Kuranda market, chill by the Cairns lagoon, or take a scenic flight over the great barrier reef.
+Other things to do in Cairns include taking the Kuranda Scenic Railway through the Rainforest and then visiting the charming Kuranda market, chilling by the Cairns lagoon, or taking a scenic flight over the great barrier reef.

-If nightlife is what you are looking for after a day at sea, head down to the Cairns Esplanade for a fresh from the sea dinner, orr late-night partying in one of the many clubs.
+If nightlife is what you are looking for after a day at sea, head down to the Cairns Esplanade for a fresh-from-the-sea dinner, or late-night partying in one of the many clubs.

-You can book yourself in with a group tour, hire a private boat, or look into something romantic for some couples sailing… there’s a lot of things to do in the Whitsundays, the only thing you can’t do is skipping them!
+You can book yourself in with a group tour, hire a private boat, or look into something romantic for some couples sailing… there are a lot of things to do in the Whitsundays, the only thing you can’t do is skip them!

-From Cairns you can make your way south, by land, to Airlie Beach in just over 600-kilometers (about 8 hours).
+From Cairns, you can make your way south, by land, to Airlie Beach in just over 600 kilometers (373 miles – about 8 hours).
 It’s quite a long drive, so you might want to split it with a stop in Mission Beach or the Jourama Falls.

 Fraser Island: The World’s Largest Sand Island

-Keep heading south from the Whitsundays and Fraser Island is about 1000 kilometres away (about 9 hours drive).
+Keep heading south from the Whitsundays and Fraser Island is about 1000 kilometers away (621 miles – about 9 hours drive).
 You can consider a stop in Town of 1770 for great landscapes (and sunset setting over the water).

 A City Stop in Brisbane, Queensland